apigee/registry/README.md

 You can also verify your installation by running `make test`.
-This will run tests against the same service that your CLI is configured to use via the environment variables set by the `AUTH-*.sh` scripts.
+This will run tests against the same service that your CLI is configured to use via the environment variables set by the `auth/*.sh` scripts.

 Auth tokens are short-lived.
 When your token expires, your calls will return a message like this:
 `rpc error: code = Unauthenticated desc = Unauthorized: HTTP status code 401`.
-To generate a new token, rerun `source AUTH-CLOUDRUN.sh`.
+To generate a new token, rerun `source auth/CLOUDRUN.sh`.

 ## Proxying a Cloud Run-based Service with Google Cloud Endpoints